pnp/sp-dev-fx-webparts/samples/react-content-query-webpart/README.md

 1.0.3|August 12, 2017|Added external scripts functionnality
 1.0.4|August 31, 2017|Fixed a bug where tenant sites/subsites were missing from the **Web Url** dropdown 1.0.5|September 1st, 2017|Added a **Site Url** parameter next to the **Web Url** parameter in order to narrow down the results
-1.0.6|September 19, 2017| Upgraded to SharePoint drop 1.2.0 and added the site url and web url preselection when adding the WebPart for the first time on a page.
+1.0.6|September 19, 2017|Upgraded to SharePoint drop 1.2.0 and added the site url and web url preselection when adding the WebPart for the first time on a page.
 Also fixed a bug with fields that had spaces in their internal names (automatically replaced with `_x0020_` by SharePoint).
+1.0.7|November 17, 2017|Reverted to drop 1.1.0 in order to keep compatibility for SP2016 on-premise

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**